 The maximum penalty for infringing these laws is the greater of €20 million or 4% of worldwide turnover, in addition to any action by the subjects to whom the data concerns.
 If an institution has a physical presence in the EU, GDPR fines can be enforced directly by any of the EU member states.

-As part of your GDPR preparation, customers in the EU will need to sign a copy of Model Contract Clauses with StarRez, so that we can provide you with support from our teams in Australia and the US.
+Customers in the EU need to sign a copy of Model Contract Clauses with StarRez, so that we can provide you with support from our teams in Australia and the US.
 Customers outside the EU do not need to sign these documents with us, but will enjoy the same levels of protection from our systems and processes.